WILLIAMSTAMP/Open-AI-Voice-Assistant/README.md

 - **Intuitive Voice Commands:** Control your devices, schedule appointments, set reminders, and more using simple voice commands (coming soon).
 - **Seamless Integration:** Nova seamlessly integrates with popular platforms and services, making it a versatile assistant for all your needs (coming soon).

+## Personalized Conversational Experience with Nova

+Nova is designed to offer a highly personalized and engaging conversational experience.
+By recording users' conversations and remembering details about the user and the context of their interactions, Nova tailors its responses and support to individual preferences and needs.

+### Conversation Summaries

+After each session, when the user logs out, Nova creates a summary of the conversation.
+This summary includes key points, topics discussed, user preferences, and other contextually relevant information.
+By maintaining a record of these summaries, Nova builds a continuous understanding of the user's interactions and needs over time.

+These conversation summaries enable Nova to:

+- **Provide Contextual Support:** Nova can reference previous conversations to offer more relevant and personalized assistance.
+- **Learn and Adapt:** By analyzing conversation summaries, Nova learns from the user's behavior and preferences to continually improve its support.
+- **Enhance User Engagement:** By recognizing the user's history and preferences, Nova fosters a more engaging and interactive experience.

+### Privacy Considerations

+Nova's conversation recording and summarization feature is built with privacy in mind.
+All conversations are handled securely, and users have control over their data.
+For more details on privacy and data handling, please refer to the [Privacy Policy](PRIVACY_POLICY.md).

+By utilizing conversation summaries, Nova aims to unlock a new level of productivity and convenience, making it a truly intelligent and adaptive virtual assistant that grows with you.

 ## Database Setup

 To set up the SQL database for Nova, follow these steps using SQL Workbench: